wvchallenges/se-challenge-expenses/README.markdown

   1. In `challenge/settings/base.py`, set `LESS_EXECUTABLE` to the path it can be found on your system.
 (Hint: `which lessc` in your terminal)

+#### Database

+The project is set up to use SQLite.
+I did not think it would be useful to connect to an actual database server for this exercise, since it would have involved more work for the reviewer to create user/password/db.

 ### Installation

     python bootstrap.py   # Only run the first time, it sets up bin/buildout and setuptools